Best 6 Person Tent for Group and Family Camping in 2023

 This REI Co Op Base Camp 6 is another great camping tent from REI that has some similarities to their Skyward (reviewed above), but is an overall different tent with separate applications.
 You’ll find that the Base Camp is intended for “3+” season camping, meaning it is a three season tent that performs well in light winter conditions like light snow and winds.
 It would also be great for shoulder season camping, where you’re more likely to encounter cooler conditions than warmer ones.
 This is because the dome shape has less mesh but enough ventilation to let out heat and condensation.

-Notice the zipper on the upper part of the tent.
+Notice the zipper on the upper part of the tent (upper left of this photo).

 One of the coolest design features on this tent is that you have the ability to adjust the roof vents from the inside of your tent.
 There’s a zippered section in the ceiling that allows you to reach out and either open or close the exterior vents.
 So even if you’re stuck inside during rainy weather or adverse conditions, you can control ventilation without going outside.
 This is something we have never seen in a tent before, but we hope more companies will start following suit.